-The health and safety of our employees and students is of utmost importance as we engage as a campus community in activities during the fall semester.
+The health and safety of our employees and students is of utmost importance as we engage as a campus community in activities during the '20-'21 Academic Year.
 The University has established these guidelines in order for employees to work on campus in a safe manner.
 The information in this document is based upon current information from the U.S. Centers for Disease Control and Prevention (CDC) in consultation with Brown County Health Department and Prevea Health Care.